Safety Module Redemptions / Withdrawals

 /// When the redemption is completed, `reserveAssetAmount_` of `reservePoolId_` reserve pool assets will be sent

-/// to `receiver_` if the reserve pool's assets are not slashed.
+/// to `receiver_` if the reserve pool's assets are not tapped.
 If the SafetyModule is paused, the redemption

 /// will be completed instantly.